ryanbugden/RoboFont/Glyph Beam Menu/README.md

 The guide will...
 * show measurements.
-* be the same color as your Space Center beam.
+* be the color your chose for your Space Center beam.
 * return to its destined position when toggled.

 This is a script currently meant to be implemented as a [start-up script](https://robofont.com/documentation/how-tos/setting-up-a-startup-script/?highlight=start-up).